alexxyu/ucla-coursework/cs-31/README.md

 # CS 31

-Projects for CS 31 Fall 2019 with Professor Smallberg
+Projects for CS 31 Fall 2019 with David Smallberg

 | Project #    | Score   |
 |--------------|---------|